Leading the School of Law for more than a decade.

 She has also focused on improving the student experience to keep pace with changes in the legal marketplace.
 She has increased career development support for students through the Career Development & Public Service Office; expanded opportunities for students to obtain practical skills in clinics, externships, semester-in-practice, and the transactional law program; and increased financial aid support for students.

-Under her leadership, the faculty has adopted innovative Lawyering Lab and Business Fundamentals requirements for all JD students, and launched new graduate programs, including a blended Executive LLM in International Business Law, Legal English Certificate Program, and online version of the LLM in Taxation.
+Under her leadership, the faculty has adopted the Lawyering Program and Business Fundamentals requirements for all JD students, and launched new graduate programs, including a blended Executive LLM in International Business Law, Legal English Certificate Program, and online version of the LLM in Taxation.

 Accomplished professionally and academically.